 In any event, Ven moves on to the second room of the world, which is full of giant tornadoes!
 These overreacting weather phenomena chase you around if you get close to them, making it hard to escape them without advanced movement commands.
-Should you fail – and you probably will, with the unnerving sound of a tornado swooping down on you probably from behind – you’ll be sucked into a forced battel with the Unversed.
-There are three major groups here, including one memorable but frustrating encounter with giant Unversed that hit extra hard and, thanks to the swirling background and floors, are basically impossible to track down despite their giant size.
+Should you fail – and you probably will, with the unnerving sound of a tornado swooping down on you probably from behind – you’ll be sucked into a forced battle with the Unversed.
+There are three major groups here, including one memorable but frustrating encounter with giant Unversed that hit extra hard and, thanks to the swirling background and floors fucking with perspective, are hard to track down despite their giant size.
 I could do without seeing these stupid tornado backgrounds ever again, if possible.
 Another of the Unversed groups is fought in slightly slow motion, while the third seems to be relatively normal, if still high-level.

-After crossing the “Twister Trench” room to reach the other side (“Twister Trench” sounds like the name of a Donkey Kong Country stage to everyone else, right?
-Right), Ven comes to the Fissure, the game’s final save point and Moogle Shop.
+After crossing the “Twister Trench” room to reach the other side (“Twister Trench” sounds like the name of a Donkey Kong Country stage to everyone else, right?), Ven comes to the Fissure, the game’s final save point and Moogle Shop.
 Yup, that’s it.
-The entire world is only three proper rooms long.
-Four, I suppose, if you count The Badlands.
+The entire world is only three proper, explorable rooms long.
+Four, I suppose, if you count The Badlands which become explorable in the post-game.
 All that’s left now is to double check you have all the Reports and/or secret ending requirements and to move on into the final boss zone.

 The final approach to the final boss area is a long tunnel, which satisfactorily conveys the warning that “this is the end, save first!”
 Beyond: the vast desert crossroads full of Keyblades, from the KH2 secret endings, surprising absolutely no one who saw them.